 - As is the case at all IHG properties, there will be blackout dates and capacity restrictions

 - Award pricing will be dynamic, meaning the number of points required for a stay can change in the same way that it would on a cash stay

 How many IHG points do you need for Six Senses stays?

-It appears that award pricing currently ranges from 60,000 points per night to 237,500 points per night, and there’s not much rhyme or reason to the pricing.
+At launch, award pricing at properties ranged from 60,000 points per night to 237,500 points per night, and there’s not much rhyme or reason to the pricing.

 For example, the Six Senses Bali is bookable for 60,000 points per night, and paid rates are often $500+ per night.